Observito/WindowsDesktopBladeViewError/README.md

 # WindowsDesktopBladeViewError

 Reproduction of error when using the BladeView control (Windows Community Toolkit ) and the UWP application uses TargetDeviceFamily="Desktop".

+To make the exception disappear, either remove the BladeView control from the MainPage.xaml file or change the TargetDeviceFamily back to Windows.Universal in the Package.appxmanifest file.

 ## Diagnostics